- ABA Groups

 Earnings vary considerably depending upon such factors as size of the community, geographical location, size of firm, nature of the legal practice, and the paralegal's educational background and work experience.
 Some paralegals work on a part-time or freelance basis, handling overflow from firms and legal departments and are normally paid on an hourly or project basis.

 The American Bar Association has no information currently available on the starting salaries of paralegals in different geographical areas of the United States.
 However, many legal assistant associations survey their members to gather this and other statistical data of importance to paralegals.
 This survey data is generally published in pamphlet form and is available for purchase by association members and non-members alike.
-In addition, the International Paralegal Management Association (IPMA) (formerly known as the Legal Assistant Management Association), an organization of professionals who manage and supervise paralegals, conducts and publishes an annual North American Survey.
-For more information, please visit IPMA's web site at www.Paralegalmanagement.org.
+In addition, the International Practice Management Association (IPMA), an organization of professionals who manage and supervise practice support professionals, conducts and publishes an annual U.S. Survey.
+For more information, please visit IPMA's web site at http://www.theipma.org/compensation-survey.

 Since paralegals are trained as both generalists and specialists, the duties delegated vary greatly and depend, to a large extent, upon the size of the law firm and the nature of the employer's practice.
 Responsibilities most often assigned to paralegals include maintaining client files, drafting correspondence, performing factual research, monitoring deadlines, drafting, investigation and analyzing documents, and acting as liaison with clients and others.
 Some paralegals have extensive client contact, and some do not.
 The most common area of practice for paralegals is litigation although paralegal services are utilized in virtually all areas of practice, including corporate, probate, real estate, family law, bankruptcy, and intellectual property.